 Webster was born on September 18, 1781.
-His mother was Eliza, and he had four older sisters: Joanna, Dianna, Demas, and Pendar.
+His mother was Eliza, and he had three older sisters – Joanna, Dianna, and Pendar – and one older brother, Demas.
 James Madison Sr. enslaved the entire family, and their names appear on his personal property tax records for 1782 (the first of the five years in which enslaved people were listed by name as individuals.)

 After Madison Sr.’s eldest daughter Nelly Conway Madison married Isaac Hite on January 2, 1783, her father gave her 15 of the people he enslaved, including Webster, his mother, and his four sisters.
 It was common for wealthy enslavers to give enslaved people to a son or daughter at their marriage.
 By transferring “personal property” to the Hites, Madison Sr. likely intended to provide unpaid labor that would allow the young couple to build their own wealth at Belle Grove, their Shenandoah Valley plantation.
 A deed of transfer was formally recorded in 1785, stating that the transfer was “in consideration of an intermarriage which hath taken place between Isaac Hite, Jr. of the County of Frederick and my daughter Nelly Madison, now Nelly Hite.”